NjalaleFred/SyntheticCircle/README.md

 * Test on higher-dimensional real-world datasets
 * Use ensemble clustering techniques
 * Explore alternative distance metrics (cosine, Manhattan, Mahalanobis)

 ---

+## 📌 Conclusion

+DBSCAN is the most suitable algorithm for this dataset due to its ability to detect non-linear cluster structures and handle noise effectively.
+K-Means and Hierarchical clustering perform adequately in terms of internal structure but fail to capture true underlying labels.

+---